 Bass is the most common fish caught at Poway Lake.
 The average length of a bass ranges between 12 and 16 inches long, with an occasional one being 20 inches or longer.
 Bass are usually caught on the bottom of the lake and can be caught most readily near the shoreline.
 The best time to catch bass is in the early morning or evening, but you can catch them throughout the day.

 The best lures to use are plastic worms, spinnerbaits, and jigs.
 The most common color of worm used is green pumpkin with blue flake.
-Bass are usually caught around docks, rocks, and submerged vegetation.
+Bass is usually caught around docks, rocks, and submerged vegetation.
 Try to fish on the bottom of the lake with a slow retrieve when fishing for bass.

 Rainbow Trout